Nethereum/Nethereum.Flappy/README.md

 And full game here: https://assetstore.unity.com/packages/templates/flappy-bird-style-example-game-80330

-**Note**: For uptodate started templates using Nethereum, use the following:
+**Note**: For up to date how to get started templates using Nethereum, use the following:

 Unity3dSimpleSampleNet461: A solution for all platforms using the latest version of Nethereum and integrating Unity and Nethereum check also this tutorial. https://github.com/Nethereum/Unity3dSimpleSampleNet461